 According to Solar, after leaving Nuevo Laredo, the car they were in hit a motorcycle.
-The police wanted to confiscate the vehicle and keep the driver in a jail cell, but the local promoter showed up and made an arrangement with the police, convincing them to let the wrestlers go.
+The police wanted to confiscate the vehicle and keep the driver in a jail cell, but the local promoter showed up and arranged with the police, convincing them to let the wrestlers go.

 Fortunately, a passing trucker recognized them and put out the fire, but sadly Angel Blanco died on impact.

-“It’s strange,” Solar affirms when recounting the story.
-“It’s almost like having a premonition.
-I spoke with Angel Blanco like for an hour in Nuevo Laredo before the show, and about his friend El Solitario.
-He was afflicted because he had died young.”
+"It’s strange," Solar affirms when recounting the story.
+"It’s almost like having a premonition.
+I spoke with Angel Blanco for an hour in Nuevo Laredo before the show and about his friend El Solitario.
+He was afflicted because he had died young."

 A mask can hide many emotions, but the recounting of this tragic incident led to a fountain of tears from the pained luchador.